Annedrew/bamboo/README.md

       - `bifg`: This is the matrix representing all the biosphere (bi) exchanges in the foreground (fg) system.
     ![matrices figure](./assets/matrices_figure.png)
 - Uncertainty Analysis for input-output databases.
+  1. **uniformly**
-  - `uniformly`: This strategy assumes that all exchanges have the same uncertainty(that is type of distribution, location, and scale).
+      - This strategy assumes that all exchanges have the same uncertainty(that is type of distribution, location, and scale).
 It adds this uncertainty information to all exchanges to both biosphere and technosphere matrices or the user can specify to add uncertainty only to one of them.
+  2. **columnwise**
-  - `columnwise`: This strategy adds the same uncertainty information to each exchange of a specific column of a matrix, but different uncertainty information to each column of a matrix.
+      - This strategy adds the same uncertainty information to each exchange of a specific column of a matrix, but different uncertainty information to each column of a matrix.
 Different columns can thus have different uncertainty(that is type of distribution, location, and scale).
-To use this strategy, the uncertainty information should be defined in the user input file ([foreground_system_2.csv](notebooks/data/foreground_system_2.csv)).
+To use this strategy, the uncertainty information should be defined in the user input file ([uncertainty_file.csv](notebooks/data/uncertainty_file.csv)).
+  3. **itemwise**
-  - `itemwise`: This strategy adds different uncertainty(that is type of distribution, location, and scale) to different exchanges.
-To use this strategy, the uncertainty information should be defined in the user input file ([foreground_system_2.csv](notebooks/data/foreground_system_2.csv)).
+      - This strategy adds different uncertainty(that is type of distribution, location, and scale) to different exchanges.
+To use this strategy, the uncertainty information should be defined in the user input file ([uncertainty_file.csv](notebooks/data/uncertainty_file.csv)).

   **NOTICE:**
     - Supported uncertainty type: 0, 1, 2, 3, 4 (Check [here](https://stats-arrays.readthedocs.io/en/latest/#mapping-parameter-array-columns-to-uncertainty-distributions) to select your uncertainty type.)
-    - For strategy 2) and 3), only technosphere and biosphere matrices are supported.
+    - For strategy 2 and 3, only technosphere and biosphere matrices are supported.
     - `itemwise` recommends apply only to the foreground system, considering the amount of data that introduces uncertainty for both systems.
 The library does not specifically handle this situation.

 ## 👩‍💻 Getting Started